MFJamil/smyld-web/angular/templates/SMYLDSimpleExplorer/README.md

 To test the template you need to open the browser and type "localhost:4200"

 #### 5 - Start coding
 In order to start coding your module to use the template, there are an already two place holder modules inside the code, that you can use as a sample for how to integrate your work.
 After opening the template with your preferred editor (I do use Visual Code), the source code is divided in a clear way to show where to integrate the code, the usual folder that hosts the source code is "src/app", the place holder modules are defined under a folder called "modules", so the path to the modules is "src/app/modules".
-You will notice that each module contains two subfolers hosting the two different components for each module, one is called "container" and the other one is called "explorer" ,
+You will notice that each module contains two subfolers hosting the two different components for each module, one is called "container" and the other one is called "explorer", the Container component is to be placed in the main page while the explorer will be placed on the left, see the source folder contents shown below:

 ``` diff
 .